2100, Program Authorization and Services

 Contraception – The means of pregnancy prevention, including permanent and temporary methods.

-Consultation – A type of service provided by a health care provider with expertise in a medical or surgical specialty and who, upon request of another appropriate health care provider, assists with the evaluation or management of a patient.
+Consultation – A type of service provided by a health care provider with expertise in a medical or surgical specialty and who, upon request of another appropriate health care provider, helps with the evaluation or management of a client.

 Copayment or Copay – Money collected directly from clients for services.

-Dental Services – Diagnostic, preventive, and therapeutic dental services that are provided to eligible individuals and are performed in a dental office or clinic.
+Dental Services – Diagnostic, preventive, and therapeutic dental services that are provided to eligible client and are performed in a dental office, clinic, or by teledentistry.
 In the context of the Primary Health Care program, dental services are optional and are not included in the six required priority health services.

 Department of State Health Services (DSHS) – The agency responsible for administering physical and mental health-related prevention, treatment and regulatory programs for the state of Texas.

 Diagnosis and Treatment – This includes common acute and chronic disease that affect the general health of the client.
 Services include the first contact with a client for an undiagnosed health concern, as well as continuing care of varied medical conditions not limited by cause or organ system.
-Services must not be limited to only one service (i.e., family planning, breast and cervical cancer screening or podiatry).
+Services must not be limited to only one service such as family planning, breast and cervical cancer screening or podiatry.

 Diagnostic Services – Activities related to the diagnosis made by a physician or other health professional.